xjtuwgt/FastQuantileExtraction/README.md

 # FastQuantileExtraction
 This project is constructed by Scala with sbt.
+The project implements the paper:
+Zhang, Q. and Wang, W., 2007, July.
+A fast algorithm for approximate quantiles in high speed data streams.
+In Scientific and Statistical Database Management, 2007.
+SSBDM'07.
+19th International Conference on (pp. 29-29).
+IEEE.

 1. File "QuantileSummary.scala"
 	1) Extract the summary of data by function: ConstructSummary(data: Array[Float]), output: Array of tuple (v, rmin, rmax) where rmin = minimum rank w.r.t. v, rmax = maximum rank w.r.t. v;